 The 68th Pennsylvania was commanded at the Battle of Gettysburg by Colonel Andrew H. Tippin.
-He took command of the brigade on July 2 as senior surviving colonel, and Captain Milton S. Davis then took over the regiment.
+He took command of the brigade on July 2 as senior surviving colonel after Brigadier General Graham was wounded and captured.
+Captain Milton S. Davis then took over the regiment.

 From the front of the monument on Wheatfield Road: